-The script and execution are fairly routine, with blonde hero Denning falling for love interest Mara Corday (TARANTULA), and a typically cute kid named Juanito always in the way of danger.
+The script and execution are fairly routine, with blonde hero Denning falling for love interest Mara Corday (TARANTULA), and a typically cute kid named Juanito (Mario Navarro, THE BEAST OF HOLLOW MOUNTAIN) always in the face of danger.
 But the scenes of the scorpions are creepy and surprisingly violent.
-One of them plucks a telephone lineman from a pole and impales him with enormous stinger and destroys an oncoming passenger locomotive (remember KING KONG?) — great stuff!
+One of them plucks a telephone lineman from a pole and impales him with his enormous stinger and destroys an oncoming passenger locomotive (remember a similar bit with a subway train in KING KONG?) — great stuff!
 The best sequence is probably when our two geologist heroes are lowered into the underground nest, and barely escape from various-sized clashing scorpions, as well as spiders and worm creatures of oversized proportions.
-The stop motion effects are very good (there are stop motion human victims as well), but the scorpions also have to divide their time between a large model head (that looks nothing like its animated counterpart) which is repeatedly shown drooling, and a badly matted silhouette seen when a scorpion is trudging over the city.
+The stop motion effects are very good (there are stop motion human victims as well), but the scorpions also have to divide their screen time between a large model head (that looks nothing like its animated counterpart) which is repeatedly shown drooling, and a badly matted silhouette seen when a scorpion is trudging over the city.

-The extras from the previous DVD have been carried over here.
-A featurette called “Stop Motion Masters” (3:18) has the late Harryhausen talking about his mentor O'Brien and how he came to meet him and the effect he had on his life.
+The extras from the previous two DVDs have been carried over here.
+A featurette called “Stop Motion Masters” (3:16) has the late Harryhausen talking about his mentor O'Brien and how he came to meet him and the effect he had on his life.
 Also included is Harryhausen's and O'Brien's full animation sequence from Irwin Allen's THE ANIMAL WORLD (1956), a documentary feature showcasing different animal species.
-Introduced by Harryhausen himself, the sequence (10 minutes) depicts various dinosaurs in battle and eventually dying out.
-The quality on the sequence looks very nice here, and parts of this dinosaur segment were also used in the British horror film, TROG (1970).
-Also included are two bits of animation test footage shot by O'Brien assistant Pete Peterson in the 1950s; the first depicts a large mutated baboon ("The Las Vegas Monster") on a rampage, the second brief clip (in color) depicts a race of marching alien creatures ("Beetlemen").
-Rounding out the extras are trailers for THE BLACK SCORPION (which actually compares it THEM and THE BEAST FROM 20,000 FATHOMS), VALLEY OF GWANGI, THE BEAST FROM 20,000 FATHOMS and CLASH OF THE TITANS.
+Introduced by Harryhausen himself, the sequence (11:33) depicts various dinosaurs in battle and eventually dying out.
+The quality on the sequence looks very nice here, and parts of this dinosaur segment were also used in the 1970 British horror film, TROG.
+Also included are two bits of animation test footage (4:34) shot by O'Brien assistant Pete Peterson in the 1950s; the first depicts a large mutated baboon ("The Las Vegas Monster") on a rampage, the second brief clip (in color) depicts a race of marching alien creatures ("Beetlemen").
+Rounding out the extras is the original theatrical trailer for THE BLACK SCORPIO, which actually compares it THEM and THE BEAST FROM 20,000 FATHOMS with short clips from those very films.
+(George R. Reis)